 More Holi Recipes

-Hope you enjoy this Homemade Thandai recipe!!
-If you give this recipe a try, please rate by clicking stars ⭐️ on the recipe card.
+I hope you enjoy this Homemade Thandai Recipe as much as we do!!
+If you try it, please rate it by clicking stars ⭐️ on the recipe card.
 Thank you ❤️!
-You can also follow me on Facebook | Instagram to see what’s cooking in my kitchen!!
+You can also follow me on Facebook and Instagram to see what's cooking in my kitchen!!

 Recipe Card